isomerpages/moe-yuyingsec/_co-curriculum/Uniformed Groups/Girls' Brigade.md

 The Girls' Brigade 70th Company has provided our girls with valuable experiences and meaningful interactions.
 This has developed a sense of pride and belonging in our girls towards the CCA, and has led to graduated seniors coming back to help out with activities planned by the company.
-Through passion and hard work, the 70th Company has achieved good results thus far, achieving the Company Gold Award consecutively for the past 13 years since 2009.